Learn about Florida Entrepreneur Renee DeVincenzo:

 "It's definitely a different mentality here than New York," she said.
 "I had to slow down and desensitize myself from being a New Yorker.
 I also had to get to know people in order for them to really trust me.
 I did a lot of networking, presentations and workshops.
 Along the way, I was given some great advice, which I took to heart, about changing a few things."

-DeVinzenzo, who loves seeing the personal and professional growth of the people she works with, is forward-focused on growing her business by helping her clients grow theirs.
+DeVincenzo, who loves seeing the personal and professional growth of the people she works with, is forward-focused on growing her business by helping her clients grow theirs.
 She enjoys helping them identify issues holding them back and what they can do to move forward.
-As a Productivity Strategist, a title given to her by her clients, DeVinzenzo is ultimately focused on making entrepreneurs and businesses more productive by putting strategies in place.
+As a Productivity Strategist, a title given to her by her clients, DeVincenzo is ultimately focused on making entrepreneurs and businesses more productive by putting strategies in place.

-What advice does DeVinzenzo have for aspiring entrepreneurs?
+What advice does DeVincenzo have for aspiring entrepreneurs?
 "It's important to have goals that are attainable within a year, know your why, and be able to accurately track yourself.
 A time management plan is crucial.
 Utilize appointment books to see how much time you're spending with clients.
 Also, know the gross income you want to get to.
 Every year, your goal should be to double your income.
 If you're doing that, you're growing.
 If not, you have to see why.
 Along those lines, make sure you pay your quarterly taxes to see if you're truly making a profit.
 Finally, make sure your marketing message is understood by your desired audience."

 PLEASE MENTION YOU READ MY STORY ON FLVEC.COM WHEN YOU CALL, VISIT OR MESSAGE ME.
 THANKS!